 The MX records manage where the domain’s email is hosted.
-These DNS records can be managed in your cPanel if you're using HostGator name servers, or within WHM.
+These DNS records can be managed in your cPanel if you're using HostGator name servers or within WHM.
 If managed in cPanel, you’ll use the MX Entry icon in the Email section.
-This is the first thing you should check if a customer is claiming not to receive emails at their HostGator email.
+This is the first thing you should check if a customer claims not to receive emails at their HostGator email.

 Here is an example of correctly configured MX records for a HostGator reseller server:

 Sometimes MX records will return an error for correctly configured MX records since the shared mail will go out through a gateway.
 The rDNS on the gateway may not accurately reflect the domain sending the mail.
 If the IP address for your MX record matches that from inside of your cPanel, or correctly configured A record for your domain, you may safely disregard this error.